Stomiidae: Jaw mechanism

-Evolution of sensory organs
+Sensory organs

-The deep-sea dragonfishes are part of the stomiidae family, making up a clade of 28 genera and 290 species.
+The deep-sea dragonfishes are part of the Stomiidae family, making up a clade of 28 genera and 290 species.
 The dragonfish possess unique adaptations to help them thrive in the deepest parts of the ocean.
-This family species have been discovered to use certain long-wave and short-wave bioluminescence to communicate, lure prey, distract predators, and camouflage themselves.
-The stomiidae family has many unique adaptations to their sensory organs for the deep sea.
+This family has been discovered to use certain long-wave and short-wave bioluminescence to communicate, lure prey, distract predators, and camouflage themselves.
+The Stomiidae has many unique adaptations to their sensory organs for the deep sea.
 Most deep-sea organisms have only a single visual pigment sensitive to the absorbance ranges of 470–490 nm.
-This type of optical system is commonly found in the stomiidae family.
+This type of optical system is commonly found in Stomiidae.
 However, three genera of dragonfish evolved the ability to produce both long-wave and short-wave bioluminescence.
 In addition, deep-sea dragon fishes evolved retinas with far-red emitting photophores and rhodopsins.
 These far-red emitting properties produce long-wave bioluminescence greater than 650 nm.
-This unique evolutionary trait was first seen around 15.4 Ma and had a single evolutionary origin within the stomiidae family.
+This unique evolutionary trait was first seen around 15.4 Ma and had a single evolutionary origin within the Stomiidae.

+One study focused on the Stomiidae found that dragonfish use far-red emitting photophores and rhodopsins to detect prey and navigate their habitats.
+Additionally, dragonfish use chlorophyll in their eyes to detect the weak bioluminescence of their prey, which is an unusual adaptation for a vertebrate.

+Sexual dimorphism

+Throughout their development, the Stomiidae exhibit a wide degree of sexual dimorphism.
+Female adult Stomiidae are much larger than the males.
+Some male stomiids, like those of the Idiacanthinae, also lack teeth, a chin barbel, a functional gut, and pelvic fins in their larval stages in contrast to their female larval counterparts.
+Additionally, a significant visual detection gap exists between males and females.
+Males have larger eyes and lenses that contain more photoreceptors than females, which enables the males to detect females at a greater distance than the females can detect males.

 Reproductive features

-Dragonfish females exhibit two distinct cohorts oocytes, one which is a white cream color during the first growing stage and the other which is orange-reddish in vitellogenesis.
+Dragonfish females exhibit two distinct oocytes cohorts at a time, one which is a white cream color during the first growing stage and the other which is orange-reddish in vitellogenesis.
 The orange-reddish ovaries are released in the current spawning season, while the other batch is in the growing stage.
 Stomiids are gonochoristic, allowing them to increase their reproductive fitness by using their energy to produce gametes instead of reconfiguring the reproductive system.
 The female adult stomiids are also larger than the males.